Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 larger version.

 Depicts a building thought to be the Curia Julia, dedicated by Octavian in 29 BCE.
 Victoria, standing on a globe and holding a wreath in her right hand crowns the pediment.
-The lgend reads IMP(erator) CAESAR.
+The legend reads IMP(erator) CAESAR.

 Berlin, Pergamon Museum.
 Credits: Barbara McManus, 2005